nijuyonkadesu/preemptive-impressions/homework/setup/Microphone.md

 - Wet: Processed output %
 - Dry: Unprocessed output %, recommended to set this up a little, to assist with pre-open, to avoid cutting off frontend of your voice. (-25dB)

-## 1.b.
-Noise Subraction (reafir)

-- Records the ambient noise, and subtracts it from the source
-- Choose subtract from the dropdown

-> [!CAUTION]
-> Cure can be worse than the disease, if you overdo noise subtraction, by artificially making your chair creek or other common noises, you'll end up affecting the sound of your own voice.
-And that is not good.

 ## 2. EQ (reaeq)